DamOConnor/Fabric-IaC/README.md

 Set the parameters `<your-tenant-id>`, `<your-subscription-id>` based on the tenant and subscription you wish to deploy to.
 Set `<location>` with the desired Azure region (e.g., uksouth).

+Enter the admin email for the subscription when prompted.
+When the deployment completes successfully go to step 4.

 4. Authorise the arm connection
 - Go to the Azure portal (https://portal.azure.com)